NecatiK/NecatiK/README.md

 ## 🌟 Destek / Support

-Eğer projelerimi beğendiyseniz ve bana destek olmak isterseniz, aşağıdaki bağlantıdan takip edip destek olabilirsiniz:
+Eğer projelerimi beğendiyseniz ve bana destek olmak isterseniz, aşağıdaki bağlantıdan takip edip destek olabilir ayrıca şuan github dan takip edebilir ve public olan projelerimi yıldızlayabilirsiniz:

-If you like my projects and want to support me, you can follow and support me via the link below:
+If you like my projects and want to support me, you can follow and support me from the link below, you can also follow me on github and star my public projects:

 - [LinkedIn](https://www.linkedin.com/in/necati-k-460464245/)